-Laura Di Lorenzo, viral Miami royalty, did not expect to receive the phone call this past August.
+Laura Di Lorenzo, viral Miami royalty, did not expect to receive this particular phone call this past August.

 Out of work and mostly out of luck, the actress and comedian had shot an arrow into the dark, auditioning for a role in the Netflix show, “Selena: The Series.”
 After two call-backs, she learned she had landed the part of the Spanish-language voice of Tejano singer Selena Quintanilla.

 Thirteen years later and now living in Los Angeles, the comedic duo are working actresses.
 Di Lorenzo’s snagging of the Selena role in Spanish is significant.
-(The lead role is played by “Twilight” actress Christian Serratos.)
+(The lead role is played by “Walking Dead” star Christian Serratos.)

 “I was so excited and happy for Laura because she’s just so talented,” said another Miami girl turned L.A. actress, Jenny Lorenzo.
 “I know how hard this industry is, so it’s like, ‘Holy sh*t she’s voicing Sel-e-na!’
 What a role!”